Truist Securities Cuts Sunrun (NASDAQ:RUN) Price Target to $74.00

-Sunrun (NASDAQ:RUN) had its price objective cut by Truist Securities from $81.00 to $74.00 in a research note published on Monday morning, Stock Target Advisor reports.
-They currently have a buy rating on the energy company’s stock.
+Sunrun (NASDAQ:RUN) had its target price lowered by Truist Securities from $81.00 to $74.00 in a research report sent to investors on Monday, Stock Target Advisor reports.
+The brokerage currently has a buy rating on the energy company’s stock.

-A number of other analysts have also issued reports on RUN.
-JPMorgan Chase & Co. lifted their price target on Sunrun from $81.00 to $86.00 and gave the stock an overweight rating in a research note on Wednesday, July 21st.
-Guggenheim started coverage on Sunrun in a research note on Wednesday, June 2nd.
-They set a buy rating on the stock.
-Barclays lowered their price objective on Sunrun from $108.00 to $90.00 and set an overweight rating on the stock in a research note on Thursday, April 22nd.
-Truist lowered their price objective on Sunrun from $81.00 to $74.00 and set a buy rating on the stock in a research note on Monday.
-They noted that the move was a valuation call.
-Finally, Morgan Stanley boosted their price objective on Sunrun from $86.00 to $91.00 and gave the stock an overweight rating in a research note on Wednesday, June 16th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and twenty-one have assigned a buy rating to the company.
-The stock has a consensus rating of Buy and an average price target of $79.17.
+Other equities research analysts also recently issued research reports about the stock.
+Evercore ISI initiated coverage on shares of Sunrun in a research note on Monday, April 19th.
+They set an outperform rating and a $87.00 target price for the company.
+TheStreet upgraded shares of Sunrun from a d rating to a c- rating in a research note on Thursday, August 5th.
+Zacks Investment Research downgraded shares of Sunrun from a hold rating to a sell rating in a research note on Wednesday, June 16th.
+Credit Suisse Group increased their target price on shares of Sunrun from $81.00 to $82.00 and gave the stock an outperform rating in a research note on Thursday, May 6th.
+Finally, Piper Sandler upgraded shares of Sunrun from a neutral rating to an overweight rating and set a $77.00 target price for the company in a research note on Thursday, April 15th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and twenty-one have issued a buy rating to the company.
+The company has a consensus rating of Buy and an average price target of $79.17.

-In other Sunrun news, COO Christopher Dawson sold 9,824 shares of the company’s stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $43.63, for a total transaction of $428,621.12.
-Following the sale, the chief operating officer now owns 113,439 shares in the company, valued at approximately $4,949,343.57.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Chairman Edward Harris Fenster sold 54,092 shares of the company’s stock in a transaction dated Tuesday, June 1st.
-The stock was sold at an average price of $44.38, for a total value of $2,400,602.96.
-Following the transaction, the chairman now directly owns 1,654,000 shares of the company’s stock, valued at $73,404,520.
+In other Sunrun news, CAO Michelle Philpot sold 906 shares of Sunrun stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $43.66, for a total value of $39,555.96.
+Following the completion of the sale, the chief accounting officer now directly owns 34,925 shares of the company’s stock, valued at approximately $1,524,825.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Chairman Edward Harris Fenster sold 54,092 shares of Sunrun stock in a transaction that occurred on Tuesday, June 1st.
+The stock was sold at an average price of $44.38, for a total transaction of $2,400,602.96.
+Following the completion of the sale, the chairman now directly owns 1,654,000 shares of the company’s stock, valued at $73,404,520.
 The disclosure for this sale can be found here.
-Insiders sold a total of 192,650 shares of company stock worth $9,098,231 in the last quarter.
-Company insiders own 4.40% of the company’s stock.
+Over the last three months, insiders have sold 192,650 shares of company stock valued at $9,098,231.
+Corporate insiders own 4.40% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in RUN.
-Hexavest Inc. acquired a new position in shares of Sunrun during the 1st quarter worth about $27,000.
-Wealthcare Advisory Partners LLC acquired a new stake in shares of Sunrun in the 1st quarter valued at about $32,000.
-Resources Management Corp CT ADV acquired a new stake in shares of Sunrun in the 2nd quarter valued at about $32,000.
-Concord Wealth Partners boosted its position in shares of Sunrun by 1,354.8% in the 1st quarter.
-Concord Wealth Partners now owns 611 shares of the energy company’s stock valued at $37,000 after purchasing an additional 569 shares during the period.
-Finally, AdvisorNet Financial Inc acquired a new stake in shares of Sunrun in the 1st quarter valued at about $42,000.
-92.01% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in RUN.
+BlackRock Inc. lifted its holdings in shares of Sunrun by 11.1% during the 1st quarter.
+BlackRock Inc. now owns 26,255,948 shares of the energy company’s stock valued at $1,587,959,000 after acquiring an additional 2,623,954 shares in the last quarter.
+BNP PARIBAS ASSET MANAGEMENT Holding S.A. lifted its holdings in shares of Sunrun by 127.9% during the 2nd quarter.
+BNP PARIBAS ASSET MANAGEMENT Holding S.A. now owns 4,917,359 shares of the energy company’s stock valued at $274,290,000 after acquiring an additional 2,759,237 shares in the last quarter.
+Viking Global Investors LP acquired a new position in shares of Sunrun during the 1st quarter valued at $265,880,000.
+Geode Capital Management LLC lifted its holdings in shares of Sunrun by 13.5% during the 1st quarter.
+Geode Capital Management LLC now owns 2,810,927 shares of the energy company’s stock valued at $169,894,000 after acquiring an additional 333,396 shares in the last quarter.
+Finally, Northern Trust Corp lifted its holdings in shares of Sunrun by 3.9% during the 1st quarter.
+Northern Trust Corp now owns 2,449,293 shares of the energy company’s stock valued at $148,134,000 after acquiring an additional 92,947 shares in the last quarter.
+Institutional investors own 92.01% of the company’s stock.

 SunRun, Inc engages in the design, development, installation, sale, ownership and maintenance of residential solar energy systems.
 It sells solar service offerings and install solar energy systems for homeowners through its direct-to-consumer channel.
 The firm also offers plans such as monthly lease, full amount lease, purchase system, and monthly loan.